1998 USC Trojans football team

-The 1998 USC Trojans football team represented the University of Southern California (USC) in the 1998 NCAA Division I-A football season.
-In their first year under head coach Paul Hackett, the Trojans compiled an 8-5 record (5–3 against conference opponents), finished in a tie for third place in the Pacific-10 Conference (Pac-10), and outscored their opponents by a combined total of 346 to 241.

-This was Hackett's only winning season and bowl appearance with the team.
-It was also the Trojans' 75th anniversary playing at the Coliseum.
+The 1998 USC Trojans football team represented the University of Southern California (USC) as a member of Pacific-10 Conference (Pac-10) during the 1998 NCAA Division I-A football season.
+In their first year under head coach Paul Hackett, the Trojans compiled an overall record of 8-5 with a mark of 5–3 in conference play, tying for third place in the Pac-10, and outscored opponents 346 to 241.
+USC was invited to the Sun Bowl, where the Trojans lost to TCU.
+The team played home games at Los Angeles Memorial Coliseum in Los Angeles.
+It was the Trojans' 75th anniversary playing at the Coliseum.

-After three wins, including an opener against Purdue in the Pigskin Classic, USC was ranked as high as 18 in the AP Poll, but lost two of its next three and dropped out of the rankings permanently.
+This was Hackett's only winning season and bowl appearance at USC.
+After three wins, including an opener against Purdue in the Pigskin Classic, USC was ranked as high as No. 18 in the AP poll, but lost two of its next three and dropped out of the rankings for the rest of the season.
 During halftime of the game against UCLA, 91-year-old USC "Super Fan" Giles Pellerin died while watching his 797th consecutive USC football game.

 Quarterback Carson Palmer led the team in passing, completing 130 of 235 passes for 1,755 yards with seven touchdowns and six interceptions.
 Chad Morton led the team in rushing with 199 carries for 985 yards and six touchdowns.
 R. Jay Soward led the team in receiving yards with 44 catches for 679 yards and six touchdowns; Billy Miller also had 49 catches for 623 yards and six touchdowns.